Review Summary: First Versa review to NOT mention Paramore… wait… ah, dammit.

 Fixed at Zero, Versa’s full-length debut, with this very same (and still punctuation-less) tease.

-If you’re among the listeners who kept up with the band’s EPs, you probably noticed the introduction of more dominant, pop-laced keyboard experimentation in their most recent release.
+If you’re among the listeners who kept up with the band’s EPs, you probably noticed the introduction of more dominant, pop-laced keyboard experimentation in this, their most recent release.
 You picked up on the strings and the emergence of guitarist Blake Harnage as an adequate (albeit uninspiring) backing vocalist.
 If this direction was something you embraced, then you will certainly not be disappointed by

 Opener “Figure It Out” teases with a goofball-ethereal harmonization that foreshadows Sierra’s dreamy choruses.
 Her vocal range is, at least in my opinion, what has set Versa’s records apart from most similar music.
 It’s not a power thing-although I do believe she is growing into her voice quite well-but rather it’s more about how she mixes styles across a song.
 Hence, the best songs on the album tend to be those where she’s free to ‘unleash the Vulture,’ like she does here.